-Around a couple of hours, upward stroll from Thuli Kharka will take us to Zatrwa La Pass.
+Around a couple of hours, an upward stroll from Thuli Kharka will take us to Zatrwa La Pass.
 As we navigate the pass leaving the Makalu Barun National Park behind, we are invited with a fabulous perspective of Lukla Valley and some well-known peaks of the Khumbu area.
-We at that point walk the distance down to Chutanga after which, a simple and clear walk takes us to the town of Lukla.
-This is our last day throughout the Khumbu domain so consequently, we invest some time for enjoying with the crew members.
+We, at that point, walk the distance down to Chutanga after which, a simple and clear walk takes us to the town of Lukla.
+This is our last day throughout the Khumbu domain, so consequently, we invest some time to enjoy with the crew members.
 Finally, the night will be spent at a hotel in Lukla.

 Day 18: Fly from Lukla (2,642 m) to Kathmandu (1,300 m)

 Last moment on the Khumbu region, we enjoy delicious breakfast and march forward towards Tenzing Hillary airport to board a morning scenic flight over the towering Himalayas to Kathmandu.
-The guide takes care of all of the airport formalities and considerations along porters will be there to shift your bag and luggage to the airport.
-After 30 to 35 minutes of flight, we reach Kathmandu along private vehicles will be awaiting you to transfer there towards a fine hotel.
+The guide takes care of all of the airport formalities, and considerations along porters will be there to shift your bag and luggage to the airport.
+After 30 to 35 minutes of flight, we reach Kathmandu along private vehicles will be awaiting you to transfer there towards an excellent hotel.
 Tonight we host a farewell dinner in one of the famous Nepalese restaurants in Kathmandu.

 Day 19: Departure day

 Last day of trek managing a short time, you can move on forward for shopping to collect souvenirs for your friends and family members.
-We help you for your necessary arrangements and pack ups along our private vehicle escorts you to the airport focusing departure schedule.
+We help you with your necessary arrangements and pack ups along with our private vehicle, escorts you to the airport focusing departure schedule.
 Well-wishers and representatives of our company will be there to wish for your safe journey.

-- Warm Clothes, windproof jackets, thermal wear, warm socks, scarf and woolen cap.
+- arm Clothes, windproof jackets, thermal wear, warm socks, a scarf, and a woolen cap.

 - T-shirts and hiking shorts